stevehemingway/newblog/content/posts/Local_Plan_Vote.md

 menu : "main"
 ---

+# TL;DR:

+In the NHDC Council Meeting of 11th April 2017 I voted to save  public consultation responses from the shredder.
+My political opponents are painting this as if I voted to build on fields all around Knebworth.
+As I have repeatedly said in the past, I am opposed to all Green Belt development around the village.

+# The actual resolutions I voted for:

 I have had a number of local residents contacting me stating that I voted for development to take place on sites around Knebworth.
 This is simply untrue.
 In the meeting of the full Council on 11th April 2017, I voted for the following motion:

 >